catppuccin/tmux/docs/tutorials/03-resetting-theme.md

 > See the `@catppuccin_status_module_bg_color` and other color options such as
 > `@catppuccin_application_color` and others have to be set due to the how the
 > plugin resets all the values listed at the top of this document.

+## You should now know how to reset the flavor using Tmux configuration files

+Thanks for reading this far.
+If there's any questions or concerns please reach out to the community in our [Discord server][discord] or by creating an issue on [GitHub][github].

+Hopefully after reading this you've got a much better understanding of both how to reset the flavor for `catppuccin/tmux` and[the configuration][internal] for this plugin.

+[discord]: https://discord.com/servers/catppuccin-907385605422448742 "The official Catppuccin Discord server"
+[github]: https://github.com/catppuccin/tmux/issues/new/choose "This project's GitHub issue type chooser page"
+[internal]: ../reference/configuration.md "Our internal configuration document for this plugin"